 Policies and Guidelines

-Every EMG trainee is required to read and accept the MSU Extension Master Gardener Program Code of Conduct.
+Every EMG trainee is required to read and accept the MSU Extension Master Gardener Program Code of Conduct and review it annually.
 This document is a contractual agreement that is accepted by volunteers who commit to the MSU Extension Master Gardener Program.
 These standards guide the volunteers’ behavior during their involvement with the MSU Extension Master Gardener Program.
 The primary purpose of this Code of Conduct is to ensure the safety and well-being of all participants.

 Volunteer Commitment